Finding Primary Source Materials

-- Photos taken and articles written by journalists who witnessed the Egyptian protests
+- Photos taken and articles written by journalists who witnessed Hurricane Irma

-- Email sent from an Egyptian student who witnessed the protests, to her family outside of Egypt
+- Email sent from a Miami student who stayed in a shelter through the hurricane, to her family outside of Florida

 - Your Facebook status updates expressing your opinion about the Egyptian protests